-Wilkinsburg Temporary Public Art and Placemaking Project brought to life!Leave a Comment
+Wilkinsburg Temporary Public Art and Placemaking Project brought to life!1 Comment

 On Saturday, October 13th, Wilkinsburg area churches, mosques, and other historic buildings opened their doors for a Sacred Spaces Tour, a project of the Wilkinsburg Temporary Public Art & Placemaking initiative, “Come Over, Come Eat, Come Play”.